FHIR-Aggregator/helpdesk/docs/getting_started/install.md

 ```

-FHIR-Aggregator is a command line package, so to run commands in python
+FHIR-Aggregator is a command line package, so to run commands in local python file
 you will need to use export the `fq` command to the terminal using the `os` package:

 ```python